Instructor: Prof. Chris Ormel

 PS will be distributed on the day when the module is first discussed in class.
 They must be returned one week after the last day the module has been covered in class

-you do not learn anything when asking chatGPT to solve the problems for you, it will lead to lower grades, and it will take the TA much more effort to grade
+you do not learn anything when asking chatGPT to solve the problems for you, it will lead to lower grades, and it will take the TA much more effort to grade.
+Same rules as under collaboration apply.
+If you cannot reproduce your own solution or you cannot explain your methodology, you will get 0 points for the entire PS.

 \begin{equation} E=mc^2 \end{equation}